-Remove cap from dipole and push the cable through the hole.
+Remove the cap from the dipole and first push the cable through the hole.
 Now, and only now, trim back the cable as in the diagram noting that the outer insulation of the cable (which gives the cable its 6.5mm diameter) should be under the braid clamp with the screening folded back over the aforementioned outer cable insulation (but under the braid clamp).
 Ideally try to fold the outer braiding under the cable so as to maximise contact with the balun PCB.
 Tighten all screws firmly but not too far that they shear off the centre core or excessively crush the cable.
 Replace cap, and then tape the cable to the aerial such that is is in a downward direction where it exits the dipole cap, so as to minimise the possibility of water seeping in.

 If the aerial is centre mounted, as all large aerials should be, most manufacturers recommend routing the cable back down the reflector and then onto the pole (because that’s the position it’s in when tested for benchmarking), but we found no difference in signal level when routing the cable forward.
 And it looks much better......

 Why I prefer saddle and clamp connections (as above) over F connectors on Yagi aerials.

-Connect up the aerial as in the pictures, having fed the unstripped cable through the hole in the cap, and then stripped it as shown above.....
-Generally it doesn’t matter which wire goes to which terminal, but some say, in the case of a Half Wave dipole, that the element connected to the centre core should go at the top, my advice is to experiment.
+Connect up the aerial as in the pictures, having fed the unstripped cable through the hole in the cap, and then stripped it......
+Generally it doesn’t matter which wire goes to which terminal, but some say, in the case of a Half Wave dipole type aerial, that the element connected to the centre core should go at the top, my advice is to experiment.
 After wiring up replace the cap, and then tape the cable to the aerial such that is is in a downward direction where it exits said cap, so as to minimise the possibility of water seeping in.

 Assembling an FM clamp